sean-clayton/two-swords/chapters/procedures.typ

 To recover full HP outside of combat, take a drink of water.
-If you don't have access to a supply of water such as a well or creek, you must use personal water containers such as a #ts-link(<waterskin>)[waterskin].
+If you don't have access to a supply of water such as a well or creek, you must use personal water containers such as a _waterskin_.
 Personal water containers have a limited amount of uses to drink from.

 Once per day, you can drink three charges of water to remove a _fatigue_ from your inventory.